MSSkowron/MemLoader/README.md

 After running, application instructs us what to do next.

+Firstly we are asked to choose a category using 1-6 numbers.

+Using ENTER we go next.

-When first image is displayed we switch to the next one using any key on the keyboard.
+We can choose if we want to display images or no. If yes, when first image is displayed we switch to the next one using any key on the keyboard.

+At the end all downloaded images are in our project directory.